Klipper3d/klipper/docs/Config_Changes.md

 customize the layout of an lcd screen use the new display_data config sections (see config/example-extras.cfg for the details).

 20200303: The menu "__test" item has been removed.
-Will cause LCD lockup if "__main" is in user config and still references "__test" from its default location.
+If the "__main" menu code has been moved to printer.cfg be sure to remove reference to "__test" to prevent LCD menu lockup.

 20200109:  The bed_mesh module now references the probe's location in for the mesh configuration.
 As such, some configuration options